-2.01 Ongoing instructional coaching Teachers receive weekly instructional coaching with specific feedback designed to improve instruction and overall student learning.
-(Whetstone, summer PD to teachers) 2.02 Students will be provided with small group intervention Teachers will be trained and supported in providing intervention and small group teaching daily in all subjects.
-2.03 Teaching fellows will support enhanced student learning Teaching fellows will work closely with all students performing below grade level in math and ELA.
-2.04 After school teachers will support student's academic needs After school teachers will focus on tutoring and intervention in math and ELA 2.05 Assessments will be provided to students to monitor progress Regular assessments will be administered and data from such assessments will be reviewed to plan and support students' academic needs.
-The following assessments will be used for progress monitoring: STAR Renaissance Assessment DIBELS/Amplify Fontas & Pinnellas
+Action # Title Description Total Funds Contributing 2.01 Ongoing instructional coaching Teachers receive weekly instructional coaching with specific feedback designed to improve instruction and overall student learning, using a process called the Impact Cycle.
+Christopher - Consultant 65,000 Y

+2.02 Students will be provided with small group intervention Teachers will be trained and supported in providing intervention and small group teaching daily in all subjects.
+Small group training will occur during summer PD and through our PLC cycles.
+0 Υ 2.03 Teaching fellows will support enhanced student learning Teaching fellows will work closely with all students performing below grade level in math and ELA using designated materials.
+0 Υ 2.04 After school teachers will support student's academic needs After school teachers will focus on tutoring and intervention in math and ELA.
+0 Υ 2.05 Assessments will be provided to students to monitor progress Regular assessments will be administered and data from such assessments will be reviewed to plan and support students' academic needs.
+Ongoing and regular data meetings will occur to monitor more closely.
+The following assessments will be used for progress monitoring: STAR Renaissance Assessment DIBELS/Amplify Fontas & Pinnell's 9,500 N